Learn Raspberry Pi Web Interface Guide

 Clicking the background of the interface and dragging will adjust the orientation of the view.

-The navigation panel located at the bottom left of the editor and has view options for th interfaces orientation and behavior.
-Zoom In and Zoom Out buttons for the editor view.
+The navigation panel is located at the bottom left of the editor and has view options for the interface's orientation and behavior.
+The Zoom In and Zoom Out buttons will increase or decrease the rendering side of the graph editor.
 Fit View will crop the view to the dimensions of the nodes and connections in the user interface.
-The Toggle Interactivity enables and disables locking for the ability to click toggles, which should only apply to the toggle revealed when deleting patch cords.
+The Toggle Interactivity icon enables and disables the toggle for deleting selected patch cords.
+Auto Arrange will rearrange and auto-layout the current graph.

 Nodes

-Nodes in the Graph editor can be broken down into four types : Patcher Instances, System Nodes, the RNBO Control Node and other, non-RNBO managed, Jack client nodes.
-By default the only non-RNBO node you will see is jack_transport_link.
+Nodes in the Graph editor can be broken down into a few types: Devices, System Nodes, the RNBO Control Node, the Recording Output Node and other, non-RNBO managed, Jack client nodes.
+The non-RNBO node you will see include the jack_transport_link, System Input, and System Output nodes.

-Each patcher exported and loaded on the Pi is represented as an instance node in the Graph Editor with the name determined by Patch Name in the Target sidebar at the time of export.
+Each patcher exported and loaded on the Pi is represented as a device node in the Graph Editor with the name determined by Patch Name in the Target sidebar at the time of export.

-In the case that Run Immediately was disabled at the time of export, the node shouldn't appear running or connected in the Graph Editor.
-In the case that it Run Immediately is enabled (default), the exported patcher instance will have all of its input and output audio/MIDI inlets connected automatically to the Pi's audio/MIDI inputs and outputs with the exception of the rnbo-control MIDI inlet. this automatic connection behavior can be altered in the Patcher Instance tab in Settings.
-A patcher instance can be loaded more than once, creating duplicate patcher instances from the same patcher in the editor.
+If you exported by clicking Export tn Selected Target, then the node won't appear in the graph editor until you add it manually.
+If you exported by clicking Run on Selected Target, then the exported device will have all of its input and output audio/MIDI inlets connected automatically to the Pi's audio/MIDI inputs and outputs, with the exception of the rnbo-control MIDI inlet.
+This automatic connection behavior can be altered in Settings.
+A device can be loaded more than once, for example if you want to create a stereo effect using two mono effects in parallel.
+To do this, simply use the Add Node button to add the same patcher to the editor multiple times.

 System Nodes and Connected Hardware

-MIDI and Audio hardware interfaces connected to the Pi are represented by two nodes named system.
+MIDI and Audio hardware interfaces connected to the Pi are represented by two system nodes.

-The leftmost system node in the editor represents the connected hardware MIDI and Audio Inputs.
-The rightmost system represents the connected hardware MIDI and Audio Outputs.
+The System Input node in the editor represents the hardware MIDI and Audio Inputs that are available on the device.
+The System Output node represents any connected MIDI hardware and Audio Outputs.

 RNBO Control and MIDI Program Changes